 How to ensure that your mortgage repayments do not fluctuate for one whole year.

-Unlike variable home loans, one year fixed rate home loans have an interest rate that does not fluctuate.
+Unlike floating home loans, one year fixed rate home loans have an interest rate that does not fluctuate.
 Fixing your mortgage can be an option to consider if you want certainty with your repayments.
 Any eligible borrower can apply for a fixed rate home loan, although how much you can get approved for will depend on your current debt, assets and income.

 What is a fixed one year home loan?

 As the name suggests, a one year fixed rate home loan is a mortgage that has a rate that does not change for a year.
-This is different from a variable home loan where the rate can change each month as economic factors change.
+This is different from a floating home loan where the rate can change each month as economic factors change.
 A fixed interest rate will help you keep your repayments constant, making it easier to organise your repayments.
 A fixed rate can also protect you from rising interest rates within the year, which would end up making your mortgage repayments higher.

 Although a fixed home loan can help you save money if interest rates rise, you should consider if it’s the right type of loan for you before signing the paperwork.
 This is because such a loan usually has very high break costs if you exit early, and you will most likely not be allowed to make unlimited additional payments.